thrillophilia-logo

 Kokyo Gaien National Garden

 Kokyo Gaien National Garden, in front of the Imperial Palace, is a spacious public park offering panoramic views of the palace and its surrounding moats.
+During your 4-day Japan trip, this park is a perfect spot to enjoy a peaceful escape amidst well-maintained lawns, pine trees, and seasonal flowers.
 The garden is decorated with well-maintained lawns, pine trees, and seasonal flowers, creating a tranquil atmosphere.
 This area is also home to the iconic bronze statues of samurai warriors, which add a historical touch to the serene setting.
 Kokyo Gaien is a popular spot for locals and tourists alike to relax, jog, or have a picnic

 Imperial Household Agency Building and Kitanomaru Park